AkasTKzume69/ROM-Patcher-Realme-3-3i/README.md

 <h3 align="center">Warning⚠️</h1>
-<h5 align="center"> <strong>
+<h6 align="center"> <strong>
 Your warranty is now void.
 </div> </strong>
 <div align="center"> <strong>
 I am not responsible for bootloop and bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
 </div> </strong>
 <div align="center"> <strong>
-Please do some research if you have any concerns about features included in this module before installing or flashing it!
+Please do some research if you have any concerns about features included in this patch before installing or flashing it!
 </div> </strong>
 <div align="center"> <strong>
 You are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.